ibm-cloud-docs/key-protect/key-rings.md

 As an account admin, you can bundle the keys in your
 {{site.data.keyword.keymanagementserviceshort}} service instance into groups called `key rings`.
-A key ring is a collection of keys located within your service instance, in which you can restrict access to via iam access policy.
+A key ring is a collection of keys located within your service instance, in which you can restrict access to via IAM access policy.
-For example, if you want to delegate administration to a specific set of keys for an isolated group, you can create a key ring for those keys with an iam access policy that restricts access to that key ring to the specified group.
-Users who have access to that specific key ring can create and manage the resources that exist within the key ring.
+For example, if you want to delegate administration to a specific set of keys for a specific group of users, you can create a key ring for those keys and assign the appropriate  IAM access policy to the target user group.
+Users that are assigned access to the specific key ring can create and manage the resources that exist within the key ring.

 You can grant access to key rings within a